vzurauskas/nereides-jackson/README.md

 ```

 ## Custom implementations
 If you have an object which needs to be able to display itself as JSON, sometimes it might be useful to just treat it as a JSON to begin with.
 In that case that object will have to implement a JSON interface.
 In most (all?) other libraries, JSON interfaces are huge, making it very difficult to implement them.
-To implement Nereides `Json`, all you need to do is provide the JSON representation in bytes.
+With Nereides, all you need to do is provide the JSON representation in bytes.

 Let's say we have a bank account which we need to display as JSON.
-We need its IBAN, nickname and balance, which we get from another service.
+We need its IBAN, nickname and balance, which (to make this a less trivial example) we get from another service.
 One way to implement it is this:
 ```java
 public final class BankAccount implements Json {
     private final String iban;